Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Paper Structure

-- We first examine the core question the paper will seek to answer, then consider several different ways of understanding the range of promising answers.
+We first clarify the core question the paper will seek to answer, then consider several different ways of understanding the range of promising answers.
 Through a range of methods, and drawing on both philosophical work and related work from the sciences and other modes of inquiry, we then pursue in-depth, critical examination of some leading answers to the question of what it is for one's life to go well.
-Assessment: Short, encyclopaedia-style essay of up to 1,200 words (20%), Class presentation (15 minutes total) (20%), Research essay of up to 3,500 words (60%).

 - Teaching Arrangements